php-fig/fig-standards/proposed/phpdoc.md

 version in which the associated element has been deprecated.

-The second version number, referred to as the 'ending version', denotes the version in which the associated element is scheduled for removal; i.e., up till which the associated element is guaranteed to be included in the software.
+The second version number, referred to as the 'ending version', denotes the version in which the associated element is scheduled for removal.

+If an 'ending version' has been specified, the associated 'Structural elements' MAY no longer exist in the 'ending version' and MAY be removed without further notice in that version or a later version, but MUST exist in all prior versions.

 It is RECOMMENDED to specify both a 'starting version' and an 'ending version'.
 In this case, the two version numbers MUST be separated by a colon (`:`) without